danielkleebinder/ps-2021/Calculator/README.md

 ## Execution
 The program runs with Java 11 making use of features like ``var``.
 Therefore, at least Java 11 has to be installed to run the program.
-You can execute it either by running it inside some IDE like IntelliJ or via CLI using the following commands:
+You can execute it either by running it inside some IDE like IntelliJ, by executing `Calculator.jar` or via CLI using the following commands:

 ```
 javac -d bin -sourcepath src -cp "." src/at/tuwien/calc/Main.java